DannyArends/DaNode/README.md

     nohup authbind danode/server -k -b 100 -v 2 > server.log 2>&1 &

-This starts the server, does not allow for keyboard command (-k) has a backlog (-b) of 100 simultanious connection (per port), and produces more log output (-v 2)
+This starts the server, does not allow for keyboard command (-k) has a backlog (-b) of 100 simultaneous connection (per port), and produces more log output (-v 2)

 After starting the server, confirm that the web server is running by going to http://127.0.0.1/ and https://127.0.0.1/